jasonjac2/OneMoreWiki/Troubleshooting.md

 1. Check that OneMore is registered correctly in the Windows System Registry.
 If you dare, you can poke around by following the settings listed on the [Developer Notes](Developer-Notes) page in this wiki.

+1. If you see an error dialog that says something like "OneMore failed to connect to OneNote" then it's likely due to a bad OneNote configuration.
+Try to run the Office installer and choosing the Repair option.
+This will repair Office and OneNote and may clear up the connection issue.

 As always, if you need to submit a bug, please collect as much information as you can so that I can try to reproduce the problem.

 Thank you for your patience and support.